Truck Accidents

 A Laredo Truck Accident Lawyer Can Help

-If you’ve been injured in an accident with an 18-wheeler or another commercial vehicle, you probably have more questions than answers.
-We understand that the process can overwhelming, and we are here to make things as stress-free as possible.
-When you retain our truck accident law firm, we find you the best doctors, schedule medical appointments, get treatment costs covered, help you get a rental car, and guide you through every step of the process.
-Our goal is handle as much as we can so you can focus on your recovery and get back into your usual routine.
+When you retain our truck accident law firm, we find you the best doctors, schedule medical appointments, get treatment costs covered, help you get a rental car, and guide you through every step of the settlement negotiation process.
+Our goal is to handle as much as we can so you can focus on your recovery and get back into your usual routine.
+If a fair settlement isn’t offered, we’re prepared to take your case through the full trial and litigation process.

 TELL US WHAT HAPPENED

-Trucking Accidents & Insurance
+Trucking Accidents & Insurance in Laredo

 Because trucks have the potential to cause more damage than passenger vehicles, state and federal regulations require most large trucks to carry high-dollar insurance coverage.
-While the minimum required insurance for passenger vehicles is $30,000, commercial trucks are required to carry insurance with of minimum of $750,000.
-Some trucking companies even have coverage for $10,000,000 or more.
+While the minimum required insurance for passenger vehicles in Texas is $30,000, commercial trucks are required to carry insurance with a minimum of $750,000.

-Truck Accident Cases are Different
+Laredo Truck Accident Cases are Different

-• Driver Fatigue: truckers are legally limited by the number of hours they can drive in any given time period.
+• Driver Fatigue: Truckers are legally limited by the number of hours they can drive in any given time period.
 This is to cut down on drowsy driving or falling asleep at the wheel.
 Unfortunately, trucking companies keep tight schedules and they often force their drivers to drive for longer hours against the safety of them

-• Weight: trucks are only designed and allowed to carry a certain amount of weight.
+• Weight: Trucks are only designed and allowed to carry a certain amount of weight.
 However, many companies overload their trailers to save time and money.
 If your accident was a result of an overloaded trailer, we will seek the proper records to prove up your case.

-• Maintenance: trucks must be maintained to safe standards and logs must be kept of work done on trucks and trailers.
+• Maintenance: Trucks must be maintained to safe standards and logs must be kept of work done on trucks and trailers.
 Improper maintenance or lack of maintenance is a major cause of trucking accidents.

-Contact a Laredo 18-Wheeler Truck Accident Lawyer
+Contact a Laredo 18-Wheeler Truck Accident Lawyer Today

-Frequently Asked Questions About Laredo Truck Accident Lawyer
+FAQs About Laredo Truck Accident Claims

 What should I do after a truck accident in Laredo, Texas?